 Jordan Agnew is the Individual Gifts Officer at CSPI.
 Prior to joining CSPI, Agnew served as Director of Individual Giving & Online Giving at the Capital Area Food Bank (CAFB).
 He held a variety of roles and responsibilities during his 10-year tenure working in CAFB’s development department including major gift cultivation, direct response fundraising, CRM strategy and administration, data analysis, grant writing and digital marketing.
 Agnew earned a Bachelor’s degree in International Affairs from the George Washington University.

-Angela Amico is a Policy Associate and CSPI’s Mark & Sushma Palmer Public Health Advocacy Fellow.
+Angela Amico is a Senior Policy Associate and CSPI’s Mark & Sushma Palmer Public Health Advocacy Fellow.
 Amico supports initiatives on the Dietary Guidelines for Americans and healthier foods for public places.
 Prior to joining CSPI in 2015, Amico received her Master’s in Public Health from New York University and her Bachelor’s in Nutrition from California Polytechnic State University at San Luis Obispo.
 She has completed internships for the World Health Organization, the New York University SeedProgram, and the New York State Health Foundation.

 Jorge Bach is Creative Director and Chief Designer for Nutrition Action Healthletter.
 Bach has worked in design and marketing for 14 years since earning his Associate's degree in Communication Arts from the Pennsylvania College of Art and Design.

 Debra Brink is Senior Manager of Production Services at the Center for Science in the Public Interest.
 Brink joined the CSPI staff in 1991, after several years at marketing agencies in the D.C. area.
 She has a B.A. in English from Allegheny College, in Meadville, PA.